joy-prime/joy-types/README.md

 associated "metatype", which is the type of that class' types.
 A metatype's class is referred to as a "metaclass" when that seems clarifying.

-A class can have one or more "interfaces", which are "interface implementations" of "interface types".
-An interface type is a member of `::joy/Interface` and specifies a set of Clojure symbols that refer to specially declared functions: the "methods" of the interface.
-Following the approach used by Clojure spec for specifying maps, a `::joy/Interface` does *not* directly specify the types of its methods.
-Rather, a given (namespaced) method symbol always has the same function type, which is available in the method's metadata.
-The same method symbol can be used in multiple interfaces.

-Each method takes an "instance" of the interface type as its first parameter and can be invoked directly by client code.
-(The phrase "instance of the interface type" means a value that is a member of the interface type.)

-An interface implementation is a map from method symbols to method implementation functions.
-This map is used when defining a class; it is *not* used by clients of the interface.
-Rather, each method is a Clojure function that the client directly invokes; the method dispatches on the class of its first argument to the appropriate implementation function.

 Every Clojure value is a Joy' value.
 (A Clojure programmer may prefer that we simply refer to these as "Clojure values" in this documentation, but here we show a slight bias toward Joy' programmers.)
 Some Clojure values, such as functions, maps, and sequences, have rich class and type descriptions in the Joy' type system.
 When a Clojure value does not have a rich Joy' description, its Joy' class name is mechanically derived from its Java class name: `org.foo.BarBaz` becomes `:org.foo/BarBaz`.

-## Class Definitions

-A Joy' class definition can specify the following:

-* *metatype*: the type of the class' types.
-If this is unspecified, then as a default, the class is provided with a metatype that has a single value representing the bare class type.

-* *parent types*: supertypes of the bare class type.
-These are listed in priority order for the purpose of choosing the implementation of an interface if more than one is available.
-The list of parent types cannot be changed after the class is defined (unless the class is entirely redefined).

-* *interfaces*: callable on all values that are members of the bare class type.
-Additional interfaces can be added after the class is defined.

-* *parameters*: the names (keywords) of type parameters.
-When these represent types, they are taken as covariant parameters for computing subtypes.

-* *contravariant parameters*: the name (keywords) of contravariant type parameters.
-These must all represent types.

 ## Parameterized Types

 A Joy' type may have parameters.
 These are applied in three ways: